Spot risks early

 The prompt asks once on first run for a list of "known internal" sub-ID values to suppress.
 Once you mark sub1=test_internal_QA as known, it won't show up in future digests.
 Persist the list in your scheduler config.

 Yes.
-The recipe scores all five sub-ID columns.
+The recipe scores all ten sub-ID columns.
 Aggregators that pass their sub-affiliate ID in sub2 or sub3 get sliced by that dimension automatically.
 You'll see "sub2=AGG_SUBAFF_8841" lines in the output, which is exactly the level you need to act on.
+Everflow supports up to 10 sub-ID parameters (sub1 through sub10); see the parameters and macros guide.

-If sub1–sub5 are empty across the board, the recipe falls back to affiliate-level scoring and surfaces a callout that sub-ID tracking isn't wired — so you know it's a setup gap, not a clean program.
+If sub1 through sub10 are empty across the board, the recipe falls back to affiliate-level scoring and surfaces a callout that sub-ID tracking isn't wired, so you know it's a setup gap, not a clean program.

-Sub-ID fraud manifests differently by vertical: in lead-gen and finance it's typically bot-filled forms or synthetic identity (the most-mentioned bucket in customer calls).
+Traffic-quality issues at the sub-ID level show up differently by vertical: in lead-gen and finance it's typically bot-filled forms or synthetic identity (the most-mentioned bucket in customer calls).
 In nutra and ecom, it shows up as coupon-stacking or last-touch attribution gaming.
-Mobile / app-install fraud doesn't surface in EF customer voice — the recipe is built around the click+conversion grain Everflow tracks, so install-attribution patterns are out of scope.
+Mobile and app-install patterns don't surface in Everflow customer voice.
+The recipe is built around the click and conversion grain Everflow tracks, so install-attribution patterns are out of scope.

 Drop us the question you wish had a prompt.
 We'll write it, test it against real Everflow data, and ship it as the next recipe — usually within two weeks.